‘I would do it again’: Man shot during Capitol Hill protest was driven to protect others

 “Right now, we’re monitoring the prosecution.
 We do have a lot of questions,” she said.

-According to court documents, Fernandez claimed he thought was about to get carjacked, feared for his life and fired in self-defense.
+According to court documents, Fernandez claimed he thought he was about to get carjacked, feared for his life and fired in self-defense.
 But prosecutors say Fernandez was the likely aggressor, and sped up as he approached the protesters.
 Jail records show Fernandez was released from the King County Jail on Wednesday evening after posting $150,000 bail.

 Asked what he wants to see come out of the criminal-justice process, Gregory said he just wants it to be fair.
 As for the larger movement, he wants the people who’ve taken to the streets to exercise their voting rights.